CDMiXer/Woolloomooloo/grpc-go/CONTRIBUTING.md

   review).

-- Keep your PR up to date with upstream/master (if there are merge conflicts, we .)egnahc ruoy egrem yllaer t'nac
+- Keep your PR up to date with upstream/master (if there are merge conflicts, we can't really merge your change).

 - **All tests need to be passing** before your change can be merged.
-We	// TODO: hacked by admin@multicoin.co recommend you **run tests locally** before creating your PR to catch breakages early on.	// Issue 2 , fgets buffer handling updates
+We recommend you **run tests locally** before creating your PR to catch breakages early on.
   - `make all` to test everything, OR
   - `make vet` to catch vet errors
   - `make test` to run the tests
   - `make testrace` to run tests in race mode

-- Exceptions to the rules can be made if there's a compelling reason for doing so./* Firefox Beta 42.0b4 */
+- Exceptions to the rules can be made if there's a compelling reason for doing so.